Resources

 I was fortunate enough to be able to attend the two Vegan Chefs workshops (Vegetarian Awakening) held in Grand Rapids, Michigan in 2006 and 2007.
 Chef Kevin Dunn pulled together a wealth of vegan chefs for 2 day workshops in those two years.
 Attending Fran's session in 2007 is when I suddenly realized vegan baking is a piece of cake (pun intended) !!
 I had always used traditional recipes that had dairy milk and eggs in them to make cakes, cookies, etc, using various egg replacers in lieu of the eggs.
 The results were always quite disappointing in taste.

 Fran showed us that you don't need any special ingredients to make fabulous vegan desserts; you just need to start with a VEGAN recipe, rather than trying to adapt a non-vegan one.
 Her More Great Good Dairy-Free Desserts cookbook is a resource I use frequently.
-Her "signature" Cinnamon Walnut Coffee Cake is one I make frequently.
+Her "signature" Cinnamon Walnut Coffee Cake (which is in that cookbook) is one I make frequently.

 John McDougall